getpelican/pelican/docs/themes.rst

 Variable        Description
 =============   ===================================================
 output_file     The name of the file currently being generated.
 For
-                instance, when Pelican is rendering the homepage, output_file will be "index.html". articles        The list of articles, ordered descending by date.
+                instance, when Pelican is rendering the home page, output_file will be "index.html". articles        The list of articles, ordered descending by date.
                 All the elements are `Article` objects, so you can